yahyanouali/HttpClientBenchmark/README.md

    - **runWithVirtualThreads**: Asynchronous requests using virtual threads.
    - **runWithMutiny**: Asynchronous processing using Mutiny.
    - **runWithVirtualThreadsMutiny**: Combining virtual threads with Mutiny.

+- **Benchmark.java:**

+    This class benchmarks the execution time and response lengths for the different execution strategies.
+    It provides insights into the performance benefits of using virtual threads and asynchronous processing.